vkmouse/Metaheuristic_IMP/README.md

 6. Number of seeds

 #### Hill climbing
 No other parameter is required to execute the HC.
-For example, dataset path is "dataset.txt", number of iterations is 10000, number of evaluations is 10000, number of evaluations per output is 400, number of runs is 2, and number of seeds is 200.
+For example, dataset path is **dataset.txt**, number of iterations is 10000, number of evaluations is 10000, number of evaluations per output is 400, number of runs is 2, and number of seeds is 200.

     main.exe hc dataset.txt 10000 10000 400 2 200